 The sales techniques are a bit pushy at times but it’s a good process that Eric lays out in Go Pro.
 Read more sales summaries here.

-It’s the network marketing industry that I have some doubts about though.
+That being said, it’s the network marketing model itself that I have some major doubts about.

 I have been approached a few times by random people who tried to “recruit” me in their teams.